wpquads/quick-adsense-reloaded/readme.txt

 Tested up to: 4.7
 Stable tag: {{ version }}

 Quick Adsense Reloaded!
-The quickest way to insert Google AdSense & other ads into your website.
-Google AdSense integration simplified!
-Google AMP support
+Quickest way to insert Google AdSense & other ads into your website.
+Google AdSense integration with Google AMP support

 == Description ==